 A: Yes, and depending on the chosen reactor model, NRC-licensed micro-reactor operators complete extensive training before being certified.
 Reactor operators continue training throughout the life of their license.
-Some reactor models are autonomous and can be monitored remotely.

 Q: What will the Air Force do with the nuclear waste?